Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • Directly after the hover state, target the active state for the link -Set the color of the background with the variable color-light-grey Does not need to pass w3c

+styles/14-style.css - Based on styles/13-style.css:
+    Normalize your CSS file using necolas’ normalize.css with this version.
+Does not need to pass w3c